 It’s a sport league, purely.

-They are all fantastic schools and, by virtue of at least the academic history and alumni of the school, you are pretty guaranteed tobe successful.
-I am not saying that not going to an Ivy school will mean you won't be successful.
+They are all fantastic schools and, by virtue of at least the academic history and alumni of the school, you are pretty guaranteed to be successful.
+I also am not saying that not going to an Ivy school will mean you won't be successful.

 THE IVY LEAGUES, DIRECTLY COMPARED